 How do I find out what resources are available?

-The MIEJCC does not provide any funding.
+The MEJCC does not provide any funding.
 However it works with network partners to identify potential funding sources grants, partnerships, and foundations.

-The MIEJCC frequently received communications about a diverse range of topics.
-MIEJCC staff has access to wide range of resources from many different groups and professions.
-In many cases MIEJCC staff is able to provide assistance.
+The MEJCC frequently received communications about a diverse range of topics.
+MEJCC staff has access to wide range of resources from many different groups and professions.
+In many cases MEJCC staff is able to provide assistance.
 Do not hesitate to call us a call.
 We are here to help.